ludbek/webpreview/README.md

 >>> p.image
 'https://upload.wikimedia.org/wikipedia/commons/thumb/d/d4/Enrico_Fermi_1943-49.jpg/1200px-Enrico_Fermi_1943-49.jpg'

-# Access the parsed fields both as attributes or items
+# Access the parsed fields both as attributes and items
 >>> p["url"] == p.url
 True

-# Check if all of the title, description, and image are contained within the parsing result
+# Check if all three of the title, description, and image are in the parsing result
 >>> p.is_complete()
 True